-His works recreate a space suspended between the physicality of experience and the fiction of a virtual world.
-Through the paradox the human element, the consciousness, the breath is manifested: a performative act in the sense of being and not of appearing spectacular, reveals the original link with the void.
+His works recreate a space suspended between the physicality of the experience and the artifice of virtual reality.
+Through the paradox, the human element, consciousness, breath is manifested: a performative act in the sense of being and not of appearing spectacular, it reveals the original link with emptiness.
 Lives and works in Turin.

-The result is a soul garden which in painting feeds the magic of the agreement with the deep self, with our true nature: primary, human and singular act, instinct mediated by language, a breath that becomes a trace, a “performative act” in the sense of being and not of spectacular appearance, a disciplined and direct key to the transcendent dimension accessible neither to the senses nor to the thought and rational structures of language.
+For me, painting is a primary, human and partial act, an instinct mediated by language, a breath that becomes a sign, a “performative act” in the sense of being and not of appearing spectacular: a disciplined and direct access key to the dimension of the transcendent not accessible to the senses, to thought and to the rational structures of language.

 Every system of communication, like a living organism, regulates its internal dynamics, its processes using a code, a specific and universal language.

 It is like both in the case of genetic code of a cell formed by the elemental bonds of four amino acids, and alphabets of any verbal or non-verbal language or, also, the more modern and complex logic of machine language that starts from the binary system.
 In any case, there is always a basic principle on which depends a system of values, even very complex.
 My research starts from this minimal reduction of the form to its primary components.
 The minimal gesture par excellence consists in regular weaving of long filaments composed of a large number of units, knotted or intertwined, with a characteristic double valence.